SlappyPenguin/Sweepmine.TM/README.md

 - If any square's # surrounding mines = # surrounding uncovered squares, they are all mines

 ### (2) Gaussian Elimination
 We try more complex logic to find certain moves.
-The grid is abstracted into a CSP, which can be represented as a system of linear equations.
-To find if any variable must have a fixed value, we run Gaussian Elimination.
+The grid is abstracted into a CSP (Constraint Satisfaction Problem), which can be represented as a system of linear equations.

+Specifically, each unknown cell forms a variable $x_{ij} \in \{0, 1\}$, and each known tile combines its adjacent unknown cells into an equation.
+Say a known cell showing value $v_{k}$ has neighbours $\{x_1,x_2,\dots,x_n\}$.
+Then, $v_k = \sum_{i=1}^nc_ix_i$.

+By building a system of these linear equations, we have a general way to deterministically solve all logic-based game situations.
+Solving implements row-reduction via Gaussian elimination, and determining fixed-value variables via back-substitution.
+These known cells can then be safely flagged or revealed.

 ### (3) Backtracking + Guessing
-If (1) and (2) do not yield certain moves, we are forced to take risk.
-First, all possible solutions to the CSP are generated using (heavily optimised) recursive backtracking.
+If (1) and (2) do not yield certain moves, we are forced to make probabilistic decisions.
+First, all possible solutions to the CSP (taking valid variables as all unrevealed cells bordering revealed ones) are generated using recursive backtracking.

+This backtrack is heavily optimised using a combination of early-exit conditions and heuristic state prioritisations.
+Furthermore, we reduce state-space by splitting variables into a set of independent 'connected components'.
+These optimisations make this theoretically exponential-time algorithm run extremely fast in practice.

-Using combinatorics allows us to calculate the number of ways each solution could occur (# bomb arrangements on rest of board).
-Thus, we can assign probabilities for each square being a bomb.
-The lowest probability square is chosen with [heuristic preference for corners and edges](https://cdn.aaai.org/ocs/ws/ws0294/15091-68459-1-PB.pdf).
+Basic combinatorics allows us to assign an 'entropy' (moreso the microscopic configuration number $\Omega$) to each cell state.
+The probability of a cell being in said state then directly correlates to this entropic value.
+Ties are broken with [heuristic preference for corners and edges](https://cdn.aaai.org/ocs/ws/ws0294/15091-68459-1-PB.pdf).

 ## Performance
 The success rate of the solver (probability of finishing a game without clicking a mine) is on par with frontier research models for all 3 standard board sizes: